|

 The Conventions

-We started with extensive
+We started with

-Josephine Arce and Marc Sophos traveled to Boston to report from the Democratic
+Conventions.
+WDFH's Josephine Arce and Marc Sophos traveled to

-convention.
-We spoke with elected officials, delegates, and others attending the
+elected officials, delegates, and others attending the convention as

-guests were actor Richard Schiff, TV personality Jerry Springer, New York Congressman
+interview guests were actor Richard Schiff, TV personality Jerry

-Eliot Engel, Senator Joseph Biden, and former California Governor Jerry Brown.
+former California Governor Jerry Brown.

-At the Republican convention, we
+At the Republican

-spoke with former Senate Majority Leader Trent Lott, South Dakota Governor Michael Rounds,
+convention, we spoke with former Senate Majority Leader Trent Lott,

-Senator Chuck Hagel, and others.
-In New York, of course, the protests played a much
+In New York, of course, the protests played a much larger role than they

-larger role than they did in Boston, so we expanded our coverage to include significant
+did in Boston, so we expanded our coverage to include significant

 reporting from the streets of Manhattan.

-Our coverage of the conventions
+Our coverage of the

-also included astute observations from political commentators,
+conventions also included astute observations from political

-including professors of history, government, and political science.
-During the RNC we interviewed former White House spokesman Mike
+government, and political science.
+During the RNC we interviewed

-McCurry.
-In addition to our extensive locally originated reporting and commentary,
+extensive locally originated reporting and commentary, we broadcast

-measly hour devoted by the commercial networks to convention coverage, WDFH's coverage ran
+with the measly hour devoted by the commercial networks to convention

-for four to eight hours on each day.
+coverage, WDFH's coverage ran for four to eight hours on each day.

-photos from Boston
+photos from

 1 |

-| 3 |
+3 |

 4 |